dreamchef/dendron-wiki-netflify/vault/simulation.md

 created: 1654530813759
 ---
 #quantitative-analysis #linear-algebra #paradigm
-Use [[math models]] to duplicate features, appearance, and characteristics of real system.
+Use [[mathematical model]] to duplicate features, appearance, and characteristics of real system.
 # Methods
 - [[monte carlo simulation]]